Student Task Force

 What We Do

 The STF works to support the Children's Rights Division (CRD) of Human Rights Watch through advocacy projects.
 Based in New York, the CRD monitors human rights abuses against children around the world and campaigns to end them.
-Examples of Student Task Force projects include leadership training workshops, planning advocacy campaigns, meeting with elected representatives and with human rights activists from around the world, documentary film screenings and other public education events.
+Examples of Student Task Force projects include leadership training workshops, planning advocacy action plans, meeting with elected representatives and with human rights activists from around the world, documentary film screenings and other public education events.

 How To Get Involved